jimmc414/promethean_patterns/docs/research/findings/phase_one.md

 #### **Phase 1: Codifying the Philosophy & Vocabulary (The Foundation)**

-We must first agree on our foundational axioms.
-Before we document any patterns, we define the "laws of physics" for our new world.
+The first step is establishing foundational axioms.
+Before documenting any patterns, it's essential to define the "laws of physics" for this new world.
 This becomes Chapter 1 of the guide.

-**Our First Task:** Draft and refine these core principles.
+**First Task:** Draft and refine these core principles.

 1.  **Principle of the LLM as a Compute Primitive:** The LLM is not a "partner" but a powerful, stateless function `f(prompt) -> output`.
 Treat it like `grep`, `awk`, or a compiler, not a person.
 2.  **Principle of Structured Interfaces:** Communication with the LLM primitive should be through a strict, machine-readable format (e.g., JSON).
 This is the Application Binary Interface (ABI) for this new form of computing.